Your medical scheme membership fees have gone up again. Is it worth it, or should you rather think of taking out a hospital plan?

 Is it really a saving?

 If your finances are tight and you have a choice between either a hospital plan or no medical cover at all, the hospital plan is obviously preferable.
 But if you are in a position to afford full medical scheme membership, it does provide peace of mind, as many of your day-to-day expenses are also covered.
-Many people on hospital plans find that if they add up what they spend on day-to-day medical expenses, it cancels out the difference in price between the hospital plan and the full medical scheme membership.
+But certainly not all - check out whether you have a Medical Savings Account on your option, and what needs to be paid out of that.
+And above all - check the benefit schedule.

 Compare contributions and benefits of different schemes.